What is Performance Testing?

 The key considerations are:

-- What is the max load the application is able to hold before the application starts behaving unexpectedly?
+- What is the maximum load the application is able to hold before the application starts behaving unexpectedly?

-- How much data the Database is able to handle before system slowness or the crash is observed?
+- How much data the Database able to handle before the system slows or the crash is observed?

 - Are there any network related issues to be addressed?

-Stress testing is the test to find the ways to break the system.
-The test also gives the idea for the maximum load the system can hold.
+Stress Testing is used to find ways to break the system.
+The test also provides the range of maximum load the system can hold.

-Generally Stress testing has incremental approach where the load is increased gradually.
-The test is started with good load for which application has been already tested.
-Then slowly more load is added to stress the system and the point when we start seeing servers not responding to the requests is considered as a break point.
+Generally, Stress Testing has an incremental approach where the load is increased gradually.
+The test is started with a load for which the application has already been tested.
+Then, more load is added slowly to stress the system.
+The point at which we start seeing servers not responding to the requests is considered the breaking point.

 The following questions are to be addressed:

-- What is the max load a system can sustain before it breaks down?
+- What is the maximum load a system can sustain before it breaks down?

 - How is the system break down?